 Not to be outdone, Google got in on the act early on with the introduction of Voice Search.
 The combination of the world’s most powerful internet search engine and voice technology is the kind of recipe which usually spells seismic shifts in general online behaviour.
 Google claimed some time ago that 55 per cent of teenagers in the US used voice search on a daily basis.

-If voice is the future of search, this means yet more upheaval to SEO.
+If voice is the future of search, this means more to consider with your SEO and keyword strategy.
 Just as we’re all getting to grips with the switch from keywords to semantic search, from desktop optimisation to mobile first, it looks as if everything could change again.

 What choice do we have but follow?
 Google’s track record shows it will always base its ranking criteria on consumer behaviour.
 If voice becomes the most common way people conduct internet searches, Google will favour voice optimised sites in its algorithms.